bramstroker/zf2-form/README.md

 - `include_assets`: Whether you want the view helper to include the needed assets or you like to do it yourself using a asset manager
 - `use_twitter_bootstrap`: Set this to true if you are using twitter bootstrap.
 - `validate_options`: Options for the jquery validate plugin.
 See [jqueryValidate options](http://docs.jquery.com/Plugins/Validation/validate#toptions) for all possible options. i.e. if you also want to validate on keypress you can set onkeyup to true.
+- `disable_ajax_fallback`: Disables AJAX fallback for non available client side validators

 #### Styling